Bendy and the Ink Machine: Chapter 4: Colossal Wonders

-Waking back up from passing out and Boris’ abduction, Henry leaves the broken lift and explores the cavernous archives of the studio to find and rescue Boris.
+Waking back up from passing out and Boris' abduction, Henry leaves the broken lift and explores the cavernous archives of the studio to find and rescue Boris.
 After Alice taunts Henry over loudspeakers about Boris' capture, Henry comes across a lounge filled with Lost Ones, people infected by the ink who show no hostility.
 After fleeing through the vents, Henry discovers that Joey planned to open a Bendy-themed amusement park called Bendy Land, with the help of famed amusement park designer Bertrum Piedmont.
 Henry deduces that the haunted house attraction is the way to go and traverses the storage area to find the switches to power the ride up.

-He activates the four power switches, while in the process sneaking past the Butcher Gang by throwing empty cans, defeating an ink corrupted Bertrum, who has merged himself with an octopus ride, and escaping from the Projectionist, who is decapitated by Bendy and takes his body away.
-Once on the haunted house ride, Henry is shocked to discover that Alice has transformed Boris into a brute monster.
+He activates the four power switches by playing carnival games, sneaking past the Butcher Gang, destroying an octopus ride with which an ink-corrupted Bertrum has merged himself, and escaping from "the Projectionist," an ink-corrupted creature with a movie projector for a head who was formerly studio projectionist Norman Polk.
+Henry watches the Ink Demon fight the Projectionist and tear his head off.
+Once on the haunted house ride, Henry is shocked to discover that Alice has transformed Boris into a vicious monster.
 Unable to turn him back to normal, Henry is forced to kill Boris, who fades away.
-An enraged Alice tries to attack and kill Henry herself, but is killed from behind by another version of Alice Angel and a robot-handed clone of Boris.
+An enraged Alice tries to attack and kill Henry herself, but is killed from behind by another, fully sane version of Alice Angel and a robot-handed clone of Boris.